Kevin Pangos was coming off a game in which he scored only five points. In fact, he hadn't scored more than 12 in a month.

-"Obviously, he was great," Few said.
+"Obviously he was great," Few added.
 "He really helped stem a lot of their rallies.
 I thought we did a nice job all night of being able to withstand their rallies.
 We'd build up a lead and they'd come fighting back.
 It seems like it happened six or seven times."

 Gonzaga didn't hold a lead until 4:53 remained in the first half but never trailed after halftime, leading by as many as 12.

 "It was so fun," Pangos said.
 "High scoring.
 When you're a basketball player, you love that.
 You love defense, too, but you love a high-scoring game.
 It was nice.
 They never let us relax.
 Every time we got a double-digit lead, they came back and made some big plays."

 The Bulldogs drew two quick fouls on Austin — a 7-foot-1, 220-pound freshman — after halftime and he went to the bench with three fouls.
 Harris' bucket and free throw gave Gonzaga a 47-38 lead.